threatintel-ca/proxmox-terraform/k3s/README.md

 ## 2. Open `variables`

-Navigate to the directory containing the `variables` file using your preferred text editor or command-line interface.
+Using your preferred text editor or command-line interface, modify `variables` with your desired values.
-Update the variables within.

 ## 3. Running `deploy.sh`